Our internal medicine department offers a wide range of services to help guide you with the management of cases requiring further investigation.

 Why does my pet need to be fasted for the appointment?

-- some blood tests need to be run on a fasted sample because lipid that would be present in the blood after a meal could compromise the measurement and the interpretation of the results for the targeted molecules measured in the blood
+- some blood tests need to be run on a fasted sample because the meal may compromise the data and the interpretation of the results.

 - in some situations we might want to compare values of a molecule present in the blood before and after a meal (for example: bile acids in case of liver disease)